Readri205/MS3_Plant_Manager/README.md

 1. The project was written in [GitPod](https://www.gitpod.io/) and pushed to GitHub Pages ready for deployment by taking the following steps;
 1. Logged in to GitHub and located the [GitHub Repository](https://github.com/Readri205/MS3_Plant_Manager);
+1. From this point deployment was made linking the Github repository to Heroku;

 ### Heroku Deployment